A7med205/nplus1-language-flashcards/generator/README.md

 ### **Why this approach?**

 * Complete adherence to the frequency-based order while producing n+1 sentences can result in awkward sounding sentences.
-* Generating 10 sentences that simply include our current word, filtering for the one with least new words and updating the list accordingly results in a high level of adherence (\~88% adherence to list in English after 100 steps) with relatively low API costs (~$0.20 / 100 steps for English with gpt-5-mini) without being overly strict or having to break the n+1 rule.
+* Generating 10 sentences that simply include our current word, filtering for the one with least new words and updating the list accordingly results in a high level of adherence with relatively low API costs without being overly strict or having to break the n+1 rule.

 ---